verrazzano/docs/content/en/docs/access/_index.md

 ### The Argo CD console

 You can log in to the Argo CD console using the `verrazzano` user configured in Keycloak or with the local `admin` user for Argo CD.
-To log in with Keycloak, select the `Log in with Keycloak` link or select the `Use a local user` link to log in with the local user.
+To log in with Keycloak, select the `Log in with Keycloak` link or enter the local user credentials to log in as a local user.

 **Local Admin User:** `admin`